Food & Drink

 Beverages from Småland

-The glass from Småland is known all over the world.
-A little less known are the beverages from Småland, that we pour into the glass.
-For hundreds of years, apples have been grown here, and in many places a delicious golden apple must is produced.
-The micro brewery-trend has also taken root in Småland, and we now boast with several beer producers.
+The crystal glass from Småland is known all over the world.
+A little less known, perhaps, is what local drinks we pour into the glass.
+For hundreds of years, apples have been grown here, and in many places a delicious golden apple juice is produced.
+Our deep forests are packed with the nutritious red lingonberry that is easily transformed into a slightly sweet every day drink.
+The micro brewery-trend has of course also taken root in Småland, and we now have several local beer producers.
+Skål!

 Wild meadow orchards by lake Åsnen

 If you don’t have a sunny, stony slope to grow your own trees on, you are more than welcome to take delight in the wild meadow orchards that have overlooked lake Åsnen in the area around Urshult for the past four hundred years.
 The trees grow along stone walls and roads and also spread into fields.
 Come on a visit on a sunny day in early summer and see the pink and white shimmering flowers fill the air.
 A visit in autumn is rewarded with the lovely scent of apples and you can fill your basket with apple juice, plum jam and of course the fruit itself from local shops.
 The orchards around Urshult are the only contiguous ones still standing in Sweden, and in 2013 they were granted the status of a cultural site of national importance.
 You can buy the apple juice at a number of different places, but two worth visiting are The Farm Shop in Ugglekull and Malva Gård.

 The produce here is a far cry from the cheap cider drinks on supermarket shelves.
 With some 300 newly planted English cider apple trees in 12 varieties, the owner, Claes Mark, is going for quality on a major scale.
 Markcider from Gässhults Säteri is sold in the farm shop, but of course can also be imbibed in the farm pub, with the right atmosphere and the right snacks.